Critical classes of power graphs and reconstruction of directed power graphs: -classes in power graphs

 \end{example}

-We are now in position to give a crucial and original definition, giving birth to the main player of our research.
+We are now in position to give birth to a crucial and original definition, the main player of our research.

-\begin{definition} \rm Let $\Gamma$ a power graph.
+\begin{definition} \rm Let $\Gamma$ be a power graph.
 A \emph{critical class} is an $\mathtt{N}$-class $C$ such that $\hat{C}=C \cupdot \{1\}$ and there exist a prime number $p$ and an integer $r\geq 2$, with $|\hat{C}|=p^r$. \end{definition} We emphasize that, in order to check if an $\mathtt{N}$-class is critical, one has to make only arithmetical or graph theoretical considerations.
 No group theoretical consideration is involved.
-We also want to emphasize that both critical classes of plain type and of compound type can arise in a power graph and that $\mathcal{S}$ is never critical.
-In Example \ref{controesempio} it was shown a critical class of plain type.
-In Example \ref{ex-comp} it is described a compound critical class.
+We also want to emphasize that both critical classes of plain type and of compound type can arise in a power graph as shown in the Examples \ref{ex-comp} and \ref{controesempio}.
 Note that $\mathcal{S}$ is never critical since $1\in \mathcal{S}$.